 For an effective marketing strategy that focuses on revenue, financial marketers should focus their time and money where it’ll have the biggest impact.
 Take time to research and analyze results of campaigns.
 If the ROI grass is greener on the other side of 35, don’t be afraid to hop the fence.

 As technology changes and culture changes with it, the way we interact with brands will evolve.
 That goes double for tech-savvy millennials.
-So financial service marketers need to remain nimble.
-They need to measure campaign engagement and connect with millennials to analyze their efforts.
+So financial marketing solutions need to remain nimble.
+Marketers need to measure campaign engagement and connect with millennials to analyze their efforts.
 For the latest trends and expert insights, subscribe to the BlueSky ETO Brand Management Blog.

 Want to give your millennial marketing campaign an edge?